yimyom/odroid-xu4-setup/README.md

 	sudo sync
 	```

-7. Umount your SD card either from your desktop environment or on the command line:
+7. Umount your SD card either from your desktop environment or on the command line with.
+This step is not required but can be necessary:

 	```bash
 	sudo umount /dev/sdX